irfanhakim-as/homelab-wiki/topics/helm.md

     Replace `<repo-user>` and `<repo-password>` with the right user credentials which has access to the Helm chart repository.

+3. [Update the chart repository](#update-chart-repository) to ensure it is up-to-date.

 ### Update Chart Repository

 This details how to update a Helm chart repository on your system: